Bone marrow puncture

 A bone marrow puncture is used for diagnosing diseases and their spread in the bone marrow and the hematopoietic system.

-After local anesthesia, the medullary cavity of a flat bone (e.g. the breastbone or the iliac crest) is punctured with a special hollow needle to extract tissue for of a bone biopsy or bone marrow biopsy.
+A bone marrow biopsy is performed under local anesthesia.
+To puncture the medullary cavity of a flat bone (e.g. the breastbone or the iliac crest) and to extract tissue, a special hollow needle is employed.